-Pursuant to Sections 382 and 383 of the Internal Revenue Code, CIB Marine is generally subject to approximately a \$2.3 million annual limitation on the use of its \$46 million of pre-2010 net operating losses ("NOLs").
+Pursuant to Sections 382 and 383 of the Internal Revenue Code, CIB Marine is generally subject to approximately a \$2.3 million annual limitation on the use of its \$43.4 million of pre-2010 net operating losses ("NOLs").
 All of these net operating loss carryforwards will expire in varying amounts for federal tax purposes through 2029.

 NOLs arising subsequent to 2009 in post-emergence years are not subject to this limitation absent another ownership change for U.S. tax purposes.
-CIB Marine incurred federal and state net operating losses of approximately \$33.0 million and \$32.0 million, respectively, for the years ending after December 31, 2009.
+CIB Marine incurred federal and state net operating losses of approximately \$33.3 million and \$31.0 million, respectively, for the years ending after December 31, 2009.
 These losses expire in varying amounts through 2034 and are available to offset future taxable income without limitation.
 Similarly, CIB Marine received approximately \$0.7 million in tax credits subsequent to December 31, 2009 which are available without limitation and expire in varying amounts through 2034.

 No U.S. federal or state loss carryback potential remains.
-Due to the significant operating losses in 2006 through 2012, management has determined that it is not more likely than not that the net deferred tax assets at December 31, 2015 and 2014 will be realized in their entirety.
+Due to the significant operating losses in 2006 through 2012, management has determined that it is not more likely than not that the net deferred tax assets at December 31, 2016 and 2015 will be realized in their entirety.
 Therefore, a valuation allowance has been provided by way of a charge to federal and state tax expense to reduce the net U.S. federal and state net deferred tax asset to zero for both years.

 CIB Marine files income tax returns in the U.S. federal and various state jurisdictions.
-With limited separate company state exceptions, CIB Marine is no longer subject to income tax examinations by U.S. federal tax authorities for years before 2010, and state tax authorities for years before 2009.
-CIB Marine has no unrecognized tax benefits as of December 31, 2015 and 2014.
+With limited separate company state exceptions, CIB Marine is no longer subject to income tax examinations by U.S. federal tax and state tax authorities for years before 2013.
+CIB Marine has no unrecognized tax benefits as of December 31, 2016 and 2015.
 CIB Marine does not anticipate material adjustments to the amount of total unrecognized tax benefits within the next twelve months.